Queen Camilla

-Camilla (born Camilla Rosemary Shand, later Parker Bowles, 17 July 1947) is Queen of the United Kingdom and 14 other Commonwealth realms as the wife of King Charles III.
+Camilla (later Parker Bowles; born 17 July 1947) is Queen of the United Kingdom and the 14 other Commonwealth realms as the wife of King Charles III.
 (Note: The 14 other realms are Antigua and Barbuda, Australia, The Bahamas, Belize, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the Solomon Islands, and Tuvalu.)

 Camilla was raised in East Sussex and South Kensington in England and educated in England, Switzerland and France.
 In 1973, she married British Army officer Andrew Parker Bowles; they divorced in 1995.
 Camilla and Charles were romantically involved periodically, both before and during each of their first marriages.
 Their relationship was highly publicised in the media and attracted worldwide scrutiny.

 In 2005, Camilla married Charles in the Windsor Guildhall, which was followed by a televised Anglican blessing at St George's Chapel in Windsor Castle.
 From their marriage until Charles's accession, she was known as the Duchess of Cornwall.
 On 8 September 2022, Charles became king upon the death of his mother, Queen Elizabeth II, with Camilla as queen consort.
 Charles and Camilla's coronation took place at Westminster Abbey on 6 May 2023.

 Camilla carries out public engagements representing the monarch and is the patron of numerous charities and organisations.
 Since 1994, she has campaigned to raise awareness of osteoporosis, which has earned her several honours and awards.
 She has also campaigned to raise awareness of issues such as rape, sexual abuse, illiteracy, animal welfare and poverty.